Skip to main content

 4. Align tone with your profile

-Match the tone to your profile.
-Juniors lean on learning and reliability; seniors explain why they want the apprenticeship and how they’ll take direction without ego.
+Match your tone to your experience level.
+Juniors should emphasize their willingness to learn and reliability; more experienced candidates should explain why they want the apprenticeship and how they take direction without ego.

 See an example